amandafilizola/autoPDFexporter/README.md

 # autoPDFexporter
-Small repository to record the configuring steps of enabling automatic PDF exporter through a keybind on Microsoft Word.
+Small repository to record the configuring steps of enabling automatic PDF exporter on a save action through a keybind on Microsoft Word.

 ### First you need to allow developer tab on Word
 Open Word options >> Customize ribbon.
 On the right there will be an unchecked "Developer" option.
 Check that box and press OK.
 The Developer tab on top of Microsoft Word should appear.